 12 Research Opportunities in Mechanical Engineering for High School Students

-If you’re potentially looking into a career in mechanical engineering, exploring the discipline while in high school is a fantastic way to test your interest.
-Familiarizing yourself with the research process and building a network of highly recognized professors and professionals will create many more opportunities for you down the line.
-As an added bonus, having experience on your resume is a great way to signal to colleges that you’re an incredibly passionate, motivated individual, willing to pursue your interests!
+If you’re looking into a career in mechanical engineering, exploring the discipline while in high school is a great way to test your interest.
+Familiarizing yourself with the research process and interacting with professors and professionals can create many more opportunities for you down the line.
+As an added bonus, having experience on your resume shows colleges that you’re motivated and willing to pursue your interests outside the classroom!

 Location: Virtual